10 Amazon Prime Day device deals on Amazon Fire Sticks, Echo Dot speakers and Ring cameras

 When is Amazon Prime Day 2023?

-Amazon Prime Day 2023 is today, July 11 and Wednesday, July 12.
+Amazon Prime Day 2023 started yesterday, July 11 and ends today, July 12.
 We'll be keeping track of all the best Amazon Prime Day deals throughout the sale.

 How long is Amazon Prime Day?